 *LIVE MUSIC from local bands

-*COMMUNITY ART PROJECT where everyone can help create a one-of-a-kind piece of art
+*COMMUNITY ART PROJECT where everyone can contribute to a one-of-a-kind piece of art

 Our previous seasons have been hugely successful, drawing upwards of 1500 people per event.
 Bristol Borough’s First Fridays was voted as ‘One of the Best’ in Bucks County Courier Times 2016 Best of Bucks contest in the following categories: Family Event, Summer Event, Outdoor Event, and Business Event, as well voted as the Winner of the 2017 Bucks Happening List in the Business/Chamber Event category.

-Bristol Borough Business Association thanks our Event Sponsors:
+Bristol Borough Business Association sends out a huge shout out to our 2018 Event Sponsors:

 Location: Historic Bristol Shopping District: Mill Street from the Mill Street Crossing to the Bristol Wharf